ZertoPublic/Z4K/docs/HowToDeployZerto.md

     >   [kubectl-zrt](Images/Z4K_Kubernetes_Commands.png?raw=true)

-## Updating Z4K with a New Zerto License
+## Update Z4K with a New Zerto License

 To update your Z4K with a new Zerto license run the following command with the relevant environment variables: